johnalison/WorkingPhilosophy/BookNotes/SixThinkingHats.md

 - One of the weakest aspects of creativity is the "harvesting" of ideas.

 - Would be nice if everyone could see in an idea the brilliance and potential that is obvious to the originator.
 This is often not the case.
-Part of the create process is to shape the idea so that it better fits the need profile of those who are going to have to "buy" the idea. #AdjacentPossible #SeeTheGood #SeelTheGood
+Part of the create process is to shape the idea so that it better fits the need profile of those who are going to have to "buy" the idea. #AdjacentPossible #SeeTheGood #SeeTheGood
      eg: Is there a way this idea can be seen as saving money ?
      	 How can this been seen as an extension of what we are currently doing ?